ManticoreGamesInc/platform-documentation/src/core_api.md

 * This animation supports a time stretched execute phase time

 `2hand_sword_thrust` - A forward sword thrust melee attack.

-`2hand_sword_rm_combo_opener_cone` - A horizontal melee swing to the left.

-* currently does NOT support a variable cast phase time.
-* currently does NOT support a time stretched execute phase time
-* has root motion
-* can be used in any context, despite its original intention as a combo opener.

-`2hand_sword_rm_combo_middle_spin` - A spin.

-* currently does NOT support a variable cast phase time.
-* currently does NOT support a time stretched execute phase time
-* has root motion
-* can be used in any context, despite its original intention as the middle attack in a 3 hit combo.

-`2hand_sword_rm_combo_closer_spin` - a jumping spin.

-* currently does NOT support a variable cast phase time.
-* currently does NOT support a time stretched execute phase time
-* has root motion
-* can be used in any context, despite its original intention as a combo closer.

 `2hand_sword_unsheathe` - Pulls the one-handed melee weapon from a belt sheath.